 - Use stickers to teach where foods are stored.
-Use large ones of different colors on the refrigerator, freezer and cupboard.
+Use large ones of different colors on the refrigerator, freezer, and cupboard.
 Put smaller ones of the same color on all foods to show where they belong.
-If you do not want to use the actual food, use clean empty food containers, or pictures cut from magazines.
-Or, let the children cut or tear out food pictures from a magazine, and then attach the right stickers.
+If you choose not to use the actual food, use clean empty food containers, or pictures cut from magazines.

 - Relate storybook monsters who like to eat up things, like the giant in “Jack and the Beanstalk” and the monsters in “Where the Wild Things Are,” to the tiny “monsters” – germs and bacteria, that are always ready to attack foods and make them unsafe.
 Growing things, like – fruits, vegetables, and animals – are naturally protected against bacteria until they are harvested for food.
 Then it is a race to see who gets to enjoy the food.

 - You will know the food spoilers won if you see mold on bread or cheese, mushy spots on fruits and vegetables, or a bad smell on other foods.
 Knowing when the food poisoners win is hard because they do not always change the way food looks or smells.
 Remind children to keep cold food cold, to keep food clean, and to cook food thoroughly.